roc-streaming/roc-droid/docs/development/testing.md

 * The `UI` should be tested based on the `Flutter` `testWidgets()` functionality.

-* Widget testing is described in the `Flutter` documentation here: https://docs.flutter.dev/cookbook/testing/widget/introduction
+* Widget testing is described in the `Flutter` documentation here: <https://docs.flutter.dev/cookbook/testing/widget/introduction>

-## Model unit testing
+## Model tests

 * If possible, all classes of roc-droid `Model` should be tested